yellowsink/Diskai/README.md

 ### Light Theme

 Pick a colour variable or define your own colour and add it into `/*<colour>*/`.
-You would see the defaults under the Light Theme specific list but there aren’t any at the moment (2021-01-31).
+You can see the defaults under the Light Theme specific list.

 ```css
 .theme-light {